vvvvvjdy/SRA/preprocessing/README.md

 Note that the choice of the VAE version ('ft-mse' and 'ft-ema') here does not influence the final performance because only the decoder weights  are different.

-## Acknowledgement
+## 🤝🏻Acknowledgement

 This code is mainly built upon [edm2](https://github.com/NVlabs/edm2) and [REPA](https://github.com/sihyun-yu/REPA/tree/main/preprocessing) repositories.
+Thanks for their solid work!